Tejty/GameDiscs/README.md

 # GameDiscs
-Minecraft mod that adds a Gameboy and game discs with minigames which you can play in-game
+Minecraft mod that adds a Game Console and Game Discs with minigames which you can play in Minecraft